ABOUT THE B.A.A. AND THE BOSTON MARATHON

 For the 100th running of the Boston Marathon on April 15, 1996, the B.A.A. worked for years ahead of time in cooperation with the eight cities and towns along the Boston Marathon course to appropriately commemorate the milestone.
 Through a one-time exception to field size constraints, a record 38,708 runners were given entry into the Centennial Boston Marathon.
 This single-time field size stood for seven years as the largest in marathon history.

 Ten years later, the Boston Marathon partnered with the London, Berlin, Chicago, and New York City marathons to collectively launch the Abbott World Marathon Majors.
-This series links the world’s most prestigious marathons and offers a $1 million prize purse to be split equally among the top male and female marathoners in the world each year.
+This series links the world’s most prestigious marathons and offers prize money to top professional runners and wheelchair athletes each year.
 In 2013, the Tokyo Marathon joined as the sixth event in the Abbott World Marathon Majors series.

 OFFICIAL CHARITY PROGRAM FOR THE BOSTON MARATHON

-The runners of the selected charities of the B.A.A.'s Charity Program for the Boston Marathon raise more than $15 million annually and serve areas of need within Greater Boston.
+Charities who are part of the B.A.A.'s Official Charity Program for the Boston Marathon raise more than $15 million annually and serve areas of need within Greater Boston.
 The funds and positive impact are important to the success of the B.A.A.'s mission, and the B.A.A. is proud to support these charities and their fundraising endeavors.
 With special regard to the field of Boston Marathon qualifiers, the B.A.A. has integrated its charity program into the race in an effort which recognizes the running community in and around the Boston Marathon, and the year-round philanthropic endeavors of the Boston Athletic Association.
-The Charity Program for the Boston Marathon began in 1989 when the American Liver Foundation became the first charity to receive official entries into the Boston Marathon.
+The Boston Marathon Charity Program began in 1989 when the American Liver Foundation became the first charity to receive official entries into the Boston Marathon.
 Dana-Farber Cancer Institute came aboard in 1990, and since then the program has grown to support at least 30 charities each year.